 The JASON group grew out of a 1958 summer study program launched by physicists John Wheeler, Eugene Wigner and Oskar Morgenstern to advise the government on advanced scientific research relevant to military issues.
 The Jasons were formally established in 1960 and recently contained anywhere between 30 and 60 forefront scientists with high-level security clearances, spanning the fields of physics, biology, chemistry, oceanography, mathematics and computer science.
 The group has included many Nobel Prize winners and members of the U.S. National Academy of Sciences, with new members selected by current members.
 Happer and Koonin are both past chairs of the Steering Committee for the Jasons, and both went on subsequently to serve for relatively brief periods as Undersecretaries for Science within the U.S. Department of Energy.

-Will Happer, along with Edward Teller and William Nierenberg (another past Jason chair), was among the more hawkish members who later supported Ronald Reagan’s Strategic Defense Initiative (SDI) proposal.
+Will Happer, along with William Nierenberg (another past Jason chair) and Edward Teller (the “father of the hydrogen bomb” and an early Jason senior adviser), was among the more hawkish members who later supported Ronald Reagan’s Strategic Defense Initiative (SDI) proposal.
 In 1984, Nierenberg, along with Frederick Seitz and Robert Jastrow (the founder of NASA’s Goddard Institute for Space Studies), formed the conservative think tank the George C. Marshall Institute, specifically to support SDI.
 But by the end of the 80’s the Marshall Institute was heavily involved as well in casting doubt on the science behind climate change projections.
 Happer joined the Marshall Institute and chaired it starting in 2006.
 When the Marshall Institute was disbanded in 2015, Happer became one of the founders of the CO2 Coalition, to carry on the climate change denial.

 Following the Vietnam War the Jason group branched out to take on research into unclassified, non-military work on behalf of DOE, on problems like global warming and acid rain.
 An influential Jason product along these lines is a 1979 report on The Long-Term Impact of Atmospheric Carbon Dioxide on Climate.
 The report relies heavily on Jason member Gordon MacDonald’s climate modeling that convinced him that human burning of fossil fuels would likely lead to dangerous global warming that would outstrip any industrial cooling effects.
 But this work seems to have exacerbated the political split among Jason members, with Nierenberg, Happer, Freeman Dyson and Koonin expressing serious doubts about the evidence and the modeling behind the climate concerns.